mesg-foundation/engine/docs/api/core.md

 ## StartService

 Start a service.
-This service needs to be deployed already in the [Core](/guide/start-here/core.html)
+The service have to be already deployed on the [Core](/guide/start-here/core.html).

 <tabs>
 <tab title="Request">